 Minimizes Pressure Ulcers

-This metric gauges the percentage of long-term care patients which suffer from new or worsened pressure ulcers.
-We find that pressure ulcers are a great indicator of a facility's nursing care quality.
+This figure measures the percent of long-term residents who suffer from new or worsened pressure ulcers.
+We've found that pressure ulcers are a reliable barometer of a facility's nursing care quality.

 Minimizes Serious Falls